British sailors putting on a display for two Princes… who don’t seem that impressed.

 International Review 1897

-The date of the Review is not stated but presumably it’s prior to 1 May 1897, the date of publication of this edition of Illustrated London News.
+The date of the Review is not stated, but presumably it’s the parade of 15th April 1897.
 The kilted troops in the foreground are Seaforth Highlanders.
 The nationality of the man on the bicycle is unknown but comparison with this might suggest he’s Italian.

 The Italians had charge of Selinos, in the south west of Crete; one of the four secteurs the island was divided into between 1898 and 1909.